-We do not own any real estate or other physical properties materially important to our operation; however, we lease office space for our executive office at 10 Bank Street, 12th Floor, White Plains, NY 10606.
-Our investment adviser also maintains additional office space at 2 Greenwich Office Park, 2nd Floor, Greenwich, CT 06831.
-We believe that our current office facilities are adequate for our business as we intend to conduct it.
+We do not own any real estate or other physical properties material to our operations.
+We utilize office space that is leased by our affiliates for our principal executive office at 10 Bank Street, 12th Floor, White Plains, NY 10606, as well as additional office space at 2 Greenwich Office Park, 2nd Floor, Greenwich, CT 06831 and 311 Wacker Drive, Suite 3380, Chicago, IL 60606.
+We believe that our office facilities are adequate for our business as presently conducted, although we continually evaluate alternative options.